Quantitative Decomposition of Speckle Decorrelation for Inverse Problems in Complex Wave Scattering

-Fig.\ref{fig:3} assesses the angular behavior of the volumetric scatter {\it vis-\`{a}-vis} the thin layer effect.
-Fig.\ref{fig:3}a and b present the volumetric decorrelation for sample thicknesses $z_0=2$ mm and $5$ mm, respectively; whereas Fig.\ref{fig:3}c is for mean scatterer sizes $\left<|\pmb{\rho}|\right>=150$ $\mu$m and 480 $\mu$m.
-Fig.\ref{fig:3}d is thin-layer decorrelation for different mean particle sizes.
+Figure.\ref{fig:3} assesses the angular behavior of the volumetric scatter {\it vis-\`{a}-vis} the thin layer effect.
+Figure.\ref{fig:3}(a) and (b) present the volumetric decorrelation for sample thicknesses $z_0=2$ mm and $5$ mm, respectively; whereas Fig.\ref{fig:3}(c) is for mean scatterer sizes $\left<|\pmb{\rho}|\right>=150$ $\mu$m and 480 $\mu$m.
+Figure.\ref{fig:3}(d) is thin-layer decorrelation for different mean particle sizes.
 These results reveal several qualitative differences between the two scattering mechanisms. {\it (i)} Volumetric scattering decorrelates faster than the thin-layer term under the same conditions. {\it (ii)} The second derivatives of the two decorrelation mechanisms exhibit opposite signs in the angle range of 10 - 35 mdeg, with the volumetric decorrelation being concave and the thin-layer decorrelation being convex. {\it (iii)} Within the plotted size range, volumetric decorrelation curves are more sensitive to scatterer size for smaller scatterers, and saturate at larger scatterer sizes.
 Conversely, the sensitivity of the thin-layer decorrelation reaches its minimum at the small-size limit.
-In addition, the full dependence of the effective width $u_{e}$ of $C_{\text{3D}}$ is shown in Fig.\ref{fig:3}e.
-Under the extreme condition $z_0 \gg |\pmb{\rho}|$, $u_{e}$ follows the power law\upcite{Feng1988} and is proportional to $\lambda f/l$, where the mean free path $l$ is equivalent to the mean scatterer size $\left<|\pmb{\rho}|\right>$ in this paper.
+Under the extreme condition $z_0 \gg |\pmb{\rho}|$, the effective width of $C_{\text{3D}}$, which is plotted in Supplementary Fig.S5, follows the power law \cite{Feng1988} and is proportional to $\lambda f/l$, where the mean free path $l$ is equivalent to the mean scatterer size $\left<|\pmb{\rho}|\right>$ in this paper.